top of page

 CT Energy Incentives

 Home Energy Storage (Batteries).
-CT still has rebates for purchasing residential energy storage.
-They can be found at Energy Storage Solutions, Eversource, and UI.
-Once installed, there are further incentives for allowing the Utilities to draw from your batteries during certain high demand periods.
-Both utilities have energy storage programs for commercial users.
+Rebates for purchasing residential energy storage can be found at Energy Storage Solutions, which has further incentives for allowing them to draw from your batteries during certain high demand periods.
+Eversource, and UI, also have energy storage programs for commercial users.

 Rebates for Energy Upgrades.
-Commercial, Residential, and Multifamily buildings can receive rebates for some energy upgrades through EnergizeCT.com.
-An HES visit may be required.
+Commercial, Residential, and Multifamily buildings can receive rebates for some energy upgrades at EnergizeCT.com.
+An HES (above) visit may be required.

 CPACE (Commercial Property Assessed Clean Energy).
 CPACE is a financing mechanism for energy efficiency, renewable energy, or other related projects.
 Repayments are made via an assessment on the property tax bill.